-Lewis & Clark recommends for the Oregon Principal License those candidates who have fulfilled all of the requirements specified under the Principal License Program including:
+Lewis & Clark recommends for the Oregon Principal License those candidates who have fulfilled all of the requirements specified under the Principal License (p.
+55) Program including:

-- Hold a master's degree or higher1 from a regionally accredited institution in the United States, or the foreign equivalent of such degree approved by the Oregon Teacher Standards and Practices Commission. - Have three full years full years of qualifying licensed experience (https://secure.sos.state.or.us/oard/viewSingleRule.action/? ruleVrsnRsn=274621) in a 1.0 FTE assignment or six full years of qualifying licensed experience in a .50 FTE or more assignment.
-(The years of licensed school experience do not have to be earned consecutively.) - 3.
-Admission to the Lewis & Clark Principal License program. - Completion of the required hours of graduate coursework appropriate to the Principal License. - 5.
-Passing scores on the required tests (see below).
+- Hold a master's degree or higher from a regionally accredited institution in the United States, or the foreign equivalent of such degree approved by the Oregon Teacher Standards and Practices Commission. - Have three full years full years of qualifying licensed experience (https://secure.sos.state.or.us/oard/viewSingleRule.action/? ruleVrsnRsn=274621) in a 1.0 FTE assignment or six full years of qualifying licensed experience in a .50 FTE or more assignment.
+(The years of licensed school experience do not have to be earned consecutively.)

+- 3. Admission to the Lewis & Clark Principal License program. - Completion of the Principal License program requirements, including the Practicum Portfolio and TSPC's civil rights test requirements.